chris-straka/bugtracker/app/express/README.md

 cookie-parser is the same as express-session except it stores the session information on the client and not the server.

-CMD [“node”, “index.js”]  is best for forwarding signals to the node process
+CMD ["node", "index.js"]  is best for forwarding signals to the node process

 ### Docker